Verbum dicendi: Simultaneously direct and indirect speech

 It has been reported that some sentences in Japanese have characteristics of both direct and indirect modes simultaneously.
 This phenomenon is called "semi-indirect mode" or "quasi-direct mode".
 It is also observed in a reported speech, and Kuno (1988) has termed it "blended discourse".
-(6) is an example of blended discourse.(6) 太郎は奴のうちに何時に来いと言ったのか。Taroi wa [yatui-no uti-ni nanzi-ni ko-i] to it-ta no ka?Taro TOP [he-GEN house-DAT what.time-DAT come-IMP] QUOT say-PST Q Q'What time did Taroi say, [come to hisi house __]?'[yatu-no uti-ni nanzi-ni ko-i] in the complement of the verb 言う iu (past tense: itta) appears to be direct speech because it has an imperative verb form 来い ko-i 'Come!'.
+(6) is an example of blended discourse.

+[yatu-no uti-ni nanzi-ni ko-i] in the complement of the verb 言う iu (past tense: itta) appears to be direct speech because it has an imperative verb form 来い ko-i 'Come!'.

 On the other hand, the third person pronoun 奴 yatu 'he' inside the embedded clause is co-referential with the matrix subject 太郎 Taro.
 This means that this deictic expression inside the embedded clause is interpreted in the context in which the whole sentence (6) is uttered; cross-linguistically, this is considered to be a property of indirect speech.

 Moreover, the wh-phrase 何時 nanzi 'what time' inside the embedded clause is taking matrix scope, meaning that it interacts with the matrix clause to influence the meaning of the whole sentence.
 This sentence means that, for example, 太郎 Taro had said "Come to my house at ten o'clock!," and the utterer of (6), not knowing the content of "ten o'clock," is requesting for this information.
 Availability of this meaning is an indication of indirect speech because if the embedded clause was direct speech, it would be syntactically opaque.